ayimdji/local-chatbot/README.md

     ```
 ## Running your chatbot

-You can run the chatbot and launch the web UI from anywhere in a terminal using its alias.
+You can run the chatbot from anywhere in a terminal using its alias.
+The web UI will be opened in a new tab in your default web browser.
 ```bash
 % chatweb
 ```